GW190521 as a dynamical capture of two nonspinning black holes: Results

+We analyze GW190521 under the hypothesis that it was generated by a dynamical capture of two nonspinning BHs.
+We use two different priors for the initial energy of the binary: an ``unconstrained" prior (UE$_0$) and a ``constrained" prior CE$_0$ (see Methods).
 The results of the analysis corresponding to the UE$_0$ and CE$_0$ priors are summarized in the second and third columns of Table~\ref{tab:gw190521} respectively.
 The consistency of the two measurements confirms the robustness of our modeling choices.
-Focusing on global fitting quantities we find, respectively for the UE$_0$ (CE$_0$) priors, maximum likelihood values $\log({\cal L})_{\rm max} = 123.2 \, (123.0)$, and Bayesian evidences $\log{\cal B}^{\rm signal}_{\rm noise} = 84.0 \pm 0.18 \, (83.3 \pm 0.18)$, while the recovered signal-to-noise ratio (SNR) is equal to 15.2 (15.4).
-Employing the standard cosmology of Ref.~\cite{Aghanim:2018eyx}, we find component masses in the source frame $(m_1,m_2) = (85^{+88}_{-22},59^{+18}_{-37})\Msun$ for the UE$_0$ case and $(m_1,m_2)=(81^{+62}_{- 25},52^{+32}_{-32})M_\odot$ in the CE$_0$ case.
+Focusing on global fitting quantities we find, respectively for the UE$_0$ (CE$_0$) priors, maximum likelihood values $\log({\cal L})_{\rm max} = 123.2 \, (123.0)$, and Bayesian evidences $\log{\cal B}^{\rm signal}_{\rm noise} = 84.0 \pm 0.18 \, (83.3 \pm 0.18)$, while the recovered matched-filter signal-to-noise ratio (SNR) is equal to 15.2 (15.4).
+Employing the standard cosmology~\cite{Aghanim:2018eyx}, we find component masses in the source frame $(m_1,m_2) = (85^{+88}_{-22},59^{+18}_{-37})\Msun$ for the UE$_0$ case and $(m_1,m_2)=(81^{+62}_{- 25},52^{+32}_{-32})M_\odot$ in the CE$_0$ case.
 Figure~\ref{fig:EJ_gw190521} illustrates the $(E_0,\pphi)$ parameter space selected by the analysis, with colors highlighting configurations with different number of encounters $N$.
-The figure shows that, despite GW190521 consisting of a single GW burst around the analyzed time, many of the configurations selected, and in particular the most probable ones, corresponds to two encounters.
+The figure shows that, despite GW190521 consisting of a single GW burst around the analyzed time, many of the configurations selected, and in particular the most probable ones, correspond to two encounters.

 The phenomenology corresponding to the set of maximum likelihood parameters selected by the analysis are shown in Fig.~\ref{fig:gw190521}.
 The EOB relative trajectory (top panel) is complemented by the corresponding waveform templates projected onto the three detectors and compared to the whitened LIGO-Virgo data around the time of GW190521.
 Thicker lines highlight the last part of the dynamics, which exactly covers the portion of the signal displayed in the bottom panel.
 The magnitude of the first GW burst predicted by the EOB analysis (not shown in the plot) is comparable to the detector noise and would occur outside the analysis window.
 However, we find that such first burst is not a robust feature across samples, occurring at different times and smaller amplitudes for different points and not occuring at all for others (see Fig.~\ref{fig:EJ_gw190521}).
 Given this consideration and the small amplitude of such first burst, we do not expect an extension of the analysis segment to impact our main conclusions.